Are We on the Same Page?

 Leaders who lack humility can also find themselves alone on isolated pages.
 If you have an expectation that everybody should could or automatically would get on the same pages you are on, you are mistaken.

 Leadership humility combined with taking a little extra time and care to check what page others are on will help minimize misunderstandings, improve communication, and significantly reduce the risk of conflict.

 If you are on a different page and need others to come to your page, go back to the page they are on to start.
 Then weave the story that turns the page from where they are to where you would like them to be with you.

 Don't assume, don't race ahead, and don't mandate that others bridge the gap between the page they are on and the page you are on.
 As a leader, just lead to your page and stay in sync by checking in frequently.

 This blog post is part of the May focus on connecting despite conflict in the CONNECT!
 Community.
 Deb will share 31 personal stories to illustrate 31 aspects of how leaders can avoid and handle conflict.
 As a leader, managing conflict will help you to be more effective and CONNECT2Lead.
-Be sure to subscribe to the CONNECT2Lead Blog for weekly tips and techniques on leading with a people first approach.
+Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog.